darkthirsty/afkbotforminecraftserver/README.md

 Random AFK bot I made for minecraft servers.
 Mostly for server hosts like aternos that stops after a given time

 * **Might not work**

+*This is a copy of a previous repo I had.*